OpenVidu/openvidu.io-docs/docs/openvidu-pro/monitoring-elastic-stack.md

 ### OpenVidu Sessions dashboard

-This dashboard presents a summary of your video sessions and the server resources usage.
+This dashboard presents a summary of your video sessions and their behavior.
 That includes:

-- CPU and memory usage of the server
 - The number of session per day
 - The location of your users
 - The number of publishers and subscribers you have at any time